 In connection with the sale of vehicles, the Mercedes-Benz Group offers customers a wide range of financing and leasing options.
 The resulting risks for the Mercedes-Benz Mobility segment are mainly due to borrowers' worsening creditworthiness, so receivables might not be recoverable in whole or in part because of customers' insolvency (default or credit risk).

-In connection with leasing agreements, risks also arise due to the development of the used vehicle market.
-These result when the market value of a leased vehicle at the end of the agreement term differs from the residual value that was originally calculated and forecasted on the basis of specific assumptions at the time the agreement was concluded and used as a basis for the leasing instalments.
+In connection with leasing agreements, risks may also arise due to the development of the used vehicle markets.
+These result when the market value of a leased vehicle at the end of the agreement term differs from the residual value that was originally calculated and forecast on the basis of specific assumptions at the time the agreement was concluded and used as a basis for the leasing instalments.
 Therefore, risks result from the development of the used car markets and thus from the residual values of the vehicles produced.
-As part of the established residual-value management process, certain assumptions are made at local and corporate levels regarding the expected level of prices, based upon which the cars to be returned in the leasing business are evaluated.
-If changing market developments lead to a negative deviation from assumptions, there is a risk of lower residual values of used cars.
+As part of the residual-value management process, certain assumptions are regularly made regarding the expected level of prices, based upon which the cars to be returned in the leasing business are evaluated.
+If changing market developments at the balance sheet date lead to a negative deviation from previously estimated assumptions, the residual value must be adjusted or an impairment carried out.
 This can adversely affect the proceeds from the sale of used cars which can adversely affect earnings.

-Risks Related to Research and Development
+Risks Relating to Research and Development